serkankas/HTML_CSS_Notes/README.md

 ___OQN___: You could find some useful symbol that could be usable inside html in the [link](https://old.unicode-table.com/en/).

 Another property that might be useful for this page setup is column-span property.
 That property gives you full break through column, and continue with column as well.
 You can see the example usage inside the page.

+> Chapter 13: Positions

+Positions of elements, this example will use some boxes to show what is exactly going on with it.

+First thing that I realize in this lesson is, you can give multiple class to an element.
+Example usage would be like ```class="class-1 class-2 class-3"```.
+If you seperate them with space, it means it'll be different classes.
+That's a new information for my aspect.

+Now, position property has multiple options.
+You can find some visual presentation in official mozillas [link](https://developer.mozilla.org/en-US/docs/Web/CSS/position)

+1. static: This one is default.
+Basicly put the position compared to its parent.
+I am not sure if it's much useful than that.
+It's put your object into static position where it doesn't change.
+1. absolute: This one is obviously absolute position.
+If you gave any sort of reference to it, it will shown in that place.
+The problem with it, I believe, If your page is changing, it may have couple issues.
+It's also bind it's absolute position to nearest relative position.
+1. relative: This one is relative to it's parrent classes.
+Doesn't matter if the parent container is relative or not like the siutation in absolute.
+1. fixed: This one is fixed position.
+Which means that if you even scroll down, the placed element stays there.
+Fixed element stays at top of the elements that has been written previously.
+If you wrote element that's been written after fixed, it will overlay the fixed element
+1. sticky: This one is similar to fixed one.
+But the boundary is binded to parent element instead of full page.